BradMcGonigle/bradmcgonigle-web/src/pages/about/about.md

 Hi, I'm Brad — a frontend developer and product designer from Orlando, Florida.

 I've been working both as a product designer and frontend developer for over 10 years.
-I've been lucky enough to work with and for a wide variety of companies ranging from large corporate environments to agency client driven shops to venture capital funded startups.
+I've been lucky enough to work with and for a wide variety of companies from large corporate environments to agency-style client driven shops to venture capital funded startups.

 When I'm not creating things on the web, I spend my time with my wife Shaina and our kitty Mila.